snowplow/snowplowanalytics.com/_posts/2018-08-08-snowplow-mini-0.6.0-released/index.md

 <h2 id="iglu-server">3.
 New Iglu Server</h2>

-One of our goals for Snowplow Mini is making it stateless, meaning that all the required services such as Iglu Server, Elasticsearch, Postgres etc live outside the actual box running Snowplow Mini.
+One of our goals for Snowplow Mini is making it stateless, meaning that all the required services such as Iglu Server, Elasticsearch, Postgres, etc, live outside the actual box running Snowplow Mini.

 As part of this goal, we've introduced plenty of features for Control Plane previously in [Snowplow Mini 0.4.0][snowplow-mini-0.4.0-post].
-Today we are adding a new feature on top of them, enabling Iglu Server to use an external Postgres instance.
+Today we are adding a new feature on top of them: enabling Iglu Server to use an external Postgres instance.

 Instead of specifying external Postgres configuration only, placed in Iglu Server's configuration file, we introduce the ability to upload Iglu Server configuration file, enabling to play with all bits of the configuration including Postgres connection details.